Markovian Foundations for Quasi-Stochastic Approximation with Applications to Extremum Seeking Control: Abstract

 \item In application to extremum seeking control [an approach to gradient free optimization], it is found that the results do not apply because the standard algorithms are not Lipschitz continuous.
-A new approach is presented to ensure that the required Lipschitz bounds hold, and from this we obtain stability, transient bounds, and asymptotic bias of order $O(\alpha^2)$.

-\item It is not impossible in general to obtain $O(\alpha)$ bounds on bias or target bias in traditional stochastic approximation when there is Markovian noise.
+A new approach is presented to ensure that the required Lipschitz bounds hold, and from this we obtain stability, transient bounds, asymptotic bias of order $O(\alpha^2)$, and asymptotic variance of order $O(\alpha^4)$. \item It is in general possible to obtain better than $O(\alpha)$ bounds on error in traditional stochastic approximation when there is Markovian noise.

 \end{alphanum}